 About The Great Fire of London Monument

 The Great Fire of London Monument, often known simply as “The Monument” is a Doric column designed by Sir Christopher Wren, situated near the northern end of London Bridge.
 It was built between 1671 and 1677 to commemorate the Great Fire of London and to celebrate the rebuilding of the City, and is Grade I-listed.

-The Great Fire of London was a major fire which began on 2 September 1666 and was not extinguished until 5 September of the same year.
-What started as a blaze in a baker’s house in Pudding Lane soon engulfed much of the city, destroying thousands of buildings, from private homes to public monuments, including parts of St Paul’s Cathedral.
+The Great Fire of London was a major fire which began on 2 September 1666 and wasn’t extinguished until 5 September.
+What started as a blaze in Farynor’s bakery in Pudding Lane soon engulfed much of the city, destroying thousands of buildings, from private homes to public monuments, including parts of St Paul’s Cathedral.

-The height of the monument is 202 feet, a particularly significant figure which represent the distance between the Great Fire of London Monument and the place where the fire began.
+The height of The Monument is 202 feet (61 metres high) – representing the exact distance between the Great Fire of London Monument and the place where the fire began in Pudding Lane.